Blocked or Following Issues

 I guess this is something that can depend on everyone's individual workflow.
 My opinion is that Redmine should be kept as flexible as possible.
 Therefore I'd say to keep actual issue-blocking a feature of the blocking issue-relation only.
 Though, YMMV...

-#5 Updated by Serkan Bayhan almost 10 years ago
+#5 Updated by Serkan Bayhan over 10 years ago

 - % Done changed from 50 to 30

 It would be great for us if an issue can be marked to be closed conditionally.
 For example blokers must be closed or certain %-done level is reached for each related issue or all, there may be some restrictions and of course this feature can be toggled (on/off) from projects settings and/or system wise settings.